Power-Lab/power-transformation-lab-site/README.md

 This site uses a modified version of [TeXt Theme](https://github.com/kitian616/jekyll-TeXt-theme).

 ## Site pages
-Site pages are the `.md` files in the root of the directory (and the `lab_updates`) directory.
+Site pages are the `.md` files in the root of the repository.
 They are all generated to be static, but some of them behave more dynamically then others, doing things like listing the most recent posts.
-They are the pages accessible by the navigation bar (except `archive.html`).
+They are all accessible via the navigation bar.

 | Title | Site URL | File |
 |-|-|-|